Kylie Ohlmiller: National team career

 Ohlmiller tried out for the United States women's national lacrosse team in 2016 and made the 36-man roster for the 2017 team.
 She trained for the 2017 Federation of International Lacrosse Women's World Cup held in Guildford, England but did not make the final 18-player roster for competition.
-She made the 36-man roster again in 2021 and was named to the final 18-player roster ahead of the 2021 World Championship, along with her Stony Brook teammate Ally Kennedy.
+She made the 36-man roster again in 2021 and was named to the final 18-player roster ahead of the 2022 World Championship, along with her Stony Brook teammate Ally Kennedy.

+On July 7, 2022, in the world championship semifinals against Australia, Ohlmiller tore her anterior cruciate ligament (ACL), medial collateral ligament (MCL) and meniscus.

 Professional career

-Ohlmiller was selected as the first overall draft pick in the 2018 United Women's Lacrosse League and the Women's Professional Lacrosse League drafts.
+Ohlmiller was selected as the first overall draft pick in the 2018 United Women's Lacrosse League (UWLX) and the Women's Professional Lacrosse League (WPLL) drafts.
 Both leagues are now defunct.

-Players in the Women's Professional Lacrosse League, including Ohlmiller, moved on to the Athletes Unlimited league after the former folded in 2020 after the COVID-19 pandemic.
+Players in the WPLL, including Ohlmiller, moved on to the Athletes Unlimited Lacrosse league after the former folded in 2020 after the COVID-19 pandemic.
 She signed with Athletes Unlimited in March 2021.

+Ohlmiller missed the 2022 season with a torn ACL, MCL and meniscus that she suffered in the 2022 World Lacrosse Women's World Championship semifinals.

+Ohlmiller returned during the 2023 season, recording 19 goals and 10 assists while tying the AU single-game record with six goals in Week 4.
+In November 2023, while training for the 2024 World Lacrosse Box Championships, Ohlmiller tore her ACL again.
+AU Lacrosse was shut down indefinitely in December 2024.

+In 2025, the Women's Lacrosse League became the lone professional women's lacrosse league in the United States.
+Ohlmiller was named to the roster of the New York Charging team.
+Making her return from her second torn ACL, she scored the league's first-ever goal on February 11, 2025 in a 14–13 win over the Maryland Charm.

+Broadcasting career

+Ohlmiller served as a color analyst for the Coastal Athletic Association broadcasts of Stony Brook women's lacrosse teams from 2022 to 2024.
+In 2024, while recovering from her second torn ACL, Ohlmiller joined the broadcast team for the Athletes Unlimited Pro Lacrosse season.

 Personal life

 Ohlmiller's younger sister, Taryn, also played for Stony Brook from 2017 to 2021.
 The two sisters were teammates for the 2017 and 2018 seasons, and Taryn graduated in 2021 with the second-most goals and assists in Stony Brook program history behind Kylie.

 Ohlmiller is known for her Batman-inspired eye black pattern which she always wears to competition.

+Ohlmiller began dating fellow Stony Brook lacrosse alumnus Ryland Rees in 2021.
+The two were engaged in 2024.